CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 ### Testing & Bugfixes
 **By All Members | May 2 – May 5**

 The final push involved everyone writing JUnit tests and fixing edge cases.
-Riley made the test suite classes, Isaiah and Andrew contributed test files, and Paul and Prinay validated others’ code.
+Riley made the test suite classes, Isaiah and Andrew contributed test files, and Paul and Prinay validated others' code.
 The team created a shared testing document and followed a checklist format to document results.
 Major bug fixes included overriding ticket fees, exit time handling, and data loading logic in `ServerData`.

 <img src="schedule.png" alt="Implementation Schedule" width="800"/>